V01dDweller/k8s-cluster/README.md

 # k8s-cluster

-Use this project to create a 3-node Kubernetes cluster using Vagrant, VirtualBox and Ansible.
+This project was created to learn more about Kubernetes.
 Follow the instructions below to:

 1. Create 3x Ubuntu 22.04 (Jammy) virtual machines
 1. Install `kubeadmin` on the host